 What are the acts through which an employee can claim remedy for non-payment of salary?

-2. The Industrial Disputes Act, 1947: It contains essential provisions related to wages, offering mechanisms for fair compensation and dispute resolution.
+The Industrial Disputes Act, 1947: It contains essential provisions related to wages, offering mechanisms for fair compensation and dispute resolution.
 Section 33C deals specifically with the recovery of money due from an employer.
 Workmen can make an application to the appropriate government for the recovery of due money, with a one-year limitation from the date it became due.
-Filing a case under the Industrial Disputes Act, 1947, with the labor court or industrial tribunal is another avenue for addressing non-payment issues.
-Active participation in hearings and presentation of evidence allows the court to make informed decisions on matters related to non-payment of salary.
+Filing a case under the Industrial Disputes Act, 1947, with the labor court or industrial tribunal is a viable option for addressing issues like non-payment of salary.
+Here's a brief overview of the process:

 In conclusion, addressing non-payment of salary requires a strategic and informed approach.
 Employees should be well-versed in the terms of their employment contracts, initiate clear and documented communication with employers, and explore legal remedies available under acts such as the Payment of Wages Act, 1936, and the Industrial Disputes Act, 1947.
 Additionally, complaints against company for not giving salary in India, company not paying salary after resignation, and employer not paying salary after resignation are all serious issues that can be addressed through these legal avenues.